-Dispatchers are available during campus hours to answer your calls.
-In response to a call regarding a reported crime, the Global Security Operations Center (GSOC) will take the required action, either dispatching a security officer, police officer, or having the student file an incident report with the on-duty security agent or local police department.
+Our Global Security Operations Center (GSOC) is available 24/7 to answer your calls.
+In response to a call regarding a reported crime, the Global Security Operations Center (GSOC) will take the required action, either dispatching a security officer or police officer, or working with the student file an incident report with the on-duty security agent and providing the option to file a report with the local police department.

 In response to a reported emergency, the Global Security Operations Center (GSOC) will respond and summon the appropriate resources to assist in the response to the incident.
 All incident reports are forwarded to the respective Campus Executive Director for review and for potential action, as appropriate.
-Security will investigate a report when it is deemed appropriate.
+The Safety & Security department will investigate a report when it is deemed appropriate.

-Additional information obtained via the investigation will also be forwarded to the WCU General Counsel.
 If assistance is required from the respective Police Department or Fire Department, the Global Security Operations Center (GSOC) will contact the appropriate responders.
-If a sexual assault or rape should occur, associates on the scene (including the Title IX Coordinator, Deputy, Administrators and Global Security Operations Center (GSOC)) will offer the victim a variety of services and/or resources.
+In the event of a report pertaining to a crime included under Title IX, such as sexual assault, associates (including the Title IX Coordinator, Title IX Deputy Coordinators, and Global Security Operations Center (GSOC)) will offer the victim a variety of services and/or resources.